ibm-cloud-docs/account/iam-groups.md

 Select the “Access policies” tab, and then click “Assign access.”

-Now you will select the type of access that you want to assign (clicks IAM services, selects All identity and access enabled services, selects Administrator platform role, selects Reader service role).
-Then click “Add” and “Assign.”
+Now you will select the type of access that you want to assign (clicks IAM services, selects All identity and access-enabled services, selects Administrator platform role, selects Reader service role).
+Then, click “Add” and “Assign.”
 (Then, clicks "Invite" button.)

 Inviting users to the access group is easy.
 You can add users directly to each access group by clicking on “Users” and the blue “Invite Users” button.